TwoRavens/Common/README.md

 ## Button
 Arbitrary attributes may be passed.
-This is more of a proof of concept
 ```
 m(Button, {
-    id: 'buttonID',
-    text: 'Click Me!',
     onclick: () => console.log("buttonID was clicked"),
     })
 ```